kitnil/awesome/README.md

 - [antigen](https://github.com/zsh-users/antigen) - The plugin manager for zsh.
 - [git-open](https://github.com/paulirish/git-open) - Type `git open` to open the GitHub page or website for a repository in your browser.
 - [backupninja](https://github.com/lelutin/backupninja) - An old sandbox of the backupninja repository.
 Please refer to the upstream on 0xacab.org
-- [ubuntu](https://github.com/boxcutter/ubuntu) - Virtual machine templates for Ubuntu
+- [ubuntu](https://github.com/boxcutter/ubuntu) - Virtual machine templates for Ubuntu written in legacy JSON
 - [dotzsh](https://github.com/dotphiles/dotzsh) - A community driven framework for zsh
 - [docker-nginx](https://github.com/nginxinc/docker-nginx) - Official NGINX Dockerfiles
 - [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.